UNITED KINGDOM FAST FACTS

-The United Kingdom is a sovereign state in the Europe comprising several other regions namely England, Scotland, Wales and Northern Ireland.
+The United Kingdom is a sovereign state in Europe comprising several other regions namely England, Scotland, Wales and Northern Ireland.
 Oftentimes, United Kingdom is referred to simply as Britain although the official name of the UK is the United Kingdom of Great Britain and Northern Ireland.
 The name is used to refer to the union of four separate nations although only the northern part of Ireland belongs to the UK and the rest of Ireland is independent.
 When you travel to the United Kingdom, the most popular destination is the capital city of London.

 Ireland gained its independence from the United Kingdom in 1922 via the Irish Free State.
 However, Northern Ireland remained part of the UK.
 The UK was formed in 1801 and consists majority of the British Isles.
 The UK flag (also known as Union Jack) itself symbolizes the union of the three different countries as the flag unifies the three different flags from the countries.

 The temperate climate makes travel to the United Kingdom ideal all year round.
 Therefore, the summer is warm with the help of winds blowing from the Gulf Stream while the winters are mostly mild.